jpic/django-notification-light/README.rst

     relations and fields that you want.

 Notification
-    Has a Kind, a Resource and an (automatic) creating date.
+    Has a Kind, an (automatic) creating date, may have a Resource.

 UserNotification
     Has a User, a Notification, a Backend, and booleans "sent" and "read".